 When time does Petra open and close?

-Petra’s ticket office is open every day, from 6am to 6pm in the summer and from 6am to 4pm during the winter.
+Petra is open every day, with the ticket office opening from 6am to 6pm in the summer and from 6am to 4pm during the winter.
 The site closes around sunset and the quietest times to visit Petra are usually in the early mornings and late afternoons.

-Petra is also open on Mondays, Wednesdays and Thursdays nights when the Siq and Treasury are lit by candles for Petra by Night.
-Tickets cost JD17 (£18/$24) and the tour starts at 8.30pm and finishes at 10.30pm.
+Petra is also open on Monday, Wednesday and Thursday nights when the Siq and Treasury are illuminated by candles for Petra by Night.
+Tickets cost JD17 (£19/$24) and the tour starts at 8.30pm and finishes at 10.30pm.
 It’s really popular so I’d recommend hanging back so you can experience the magic of the Siq away from the scrum of visitors.

 How long should I spend in Petra?